osmondchiu/osmondchiu.github.io/projects/index.md

 <p>LabourList (26 November 2010). <i>There’s no Australian evidence that AV leads to a lower turnout</i>

 <h2>Media and Interviews</h2>
+<p>Jonathan Pearlman (25 May 2025). <i>Number of Asian-Australian MPs to rise in Canberra as Parliament make-up changes</i>.
+The Straits Times
 <p>Krishani Dhanji (17 May 2025). <i>A big shift’: Australia has elected its most diverse parliament.
 What impact will it have?</i>.
 Guardian Australia
 <p>Gus McCubbing (2 May 2025). <i>Labor deploys Wong in increasingly divisive fight for Chinese vote</i>.
 Australian Financial Review
 <p>Kelly Ng (2 May 2025). <i>Why Australia's opposition is vying for votes on Chinese social media</i>.
 BBC News